Rise to Success: Career Highlights of Candace Parker

 January 28, 2007: Fastest Lady Vol to 1,000 Career Points

-February 21, 2008: Decision to Forego Final Season
+February 21, 2008: Announcement to Forgo Final Season at Tennessee

-On April 9, 2008, Parker was selected as the first pick in the 2008 WNBA draft by the Los Angeles Sparks, one day after winning the NCAA title.
+On April 9, 2008, Candace Parker was selected as the first pick in the 2008 WNBA draft by the Los Angeles Sparks, one day after winning the NCAA title.

-May 17, 2008: Debut Game Record
+May 17, 2008: Debut Game Against Phoenix Mercury

-May 28, 2008: 5x5 Stat Line
+May 28, 2008: First 5x5 Stat Line in WNBA History

 On June 22, 2008, Candace Parker became the second player to dunk in a WNBA game.

-June 24, 2008: First to Dunk Twice in WNBA Career
+June 24, 2008: First Player to Dunk Twice in WNBA Career

-On June 24, 2008, Candace Parker became the first player to dunk twice in their WNBA career during a regulation game against the Seattle Storm.
+On June 24, 2008, Parker became the first player to dunk twice in their WNBA career during a regulation game against the Seattle Storm.

-July 9, 2008: Career High 40 Points
+July 9, 2008: Career-High 40 Points

 On October 3, 2008, Parker became the first WNBA player to win both the Rookie of the Year and the Most Valuable Player awards in the same season.

-July 5, 2009: Return from Maternity Leave
+July 5, 2009: First Game Back from Maternity Leave

 On July 5, 2009, Parker played her first game back from maternity leave.

-2009: Invited to USA Basketball Women's National Team training camp
+2009: Invited to USA Basketball Training Camp

 2010: Played for UMMC Ekaterinburg